 Steele is as committed to the classsroom as it is to the community.
 Our teachers have a close working relationship with the Denver Preschool Program and the teachers have received the highest CLASS rating.
 Working within the framework of the school's play-based curriculum, Steele staff members utilize nationally-recognized tools like Handwriting Without Tears to teach skills such as writing, letter, and print recognition; number awareness; and the emotional aptitude necessary for success in Kindergarten.

-Steele is committed to maintaining its top-tier status and will rate with the National Association for the Education of Young Children (NAEYC) in the 2017-2018 school year.
+Steele is committed to maintaining its top-tier status and became nationally accredited with the National Association for the Education of Young Children (NAEYC) in 2018.